Ngoguey42/io/README.md

    1. Fix dune build (dev/prod profiles, optimise js_of_ocaml and ocamlc flags even of intermediate files)

+- mnist-jsoo display maybe
+   - Show time left on training
+   - Replicate `Nav` at bottom of the page

 - mnist-jsoo maybe
    - Find a better pattern than `?signal ?signal ?signal` in `Reactjs`
    - PR or issue `js_of_ocaml ErrorError##.msg -> ErrorError##.message`